-- 8. Keep parents/guardians/caregivers informed of student academic progress and behavior, create meaningful opportunities for their participation, and provide regular communication in a language they understand - 9.
-Provide makeup work for students with lawful absences, including those students who are absent for disciplinary reasons - 10.
-Participate in opportunities that foster building morale and school pride - 11.
-Maintain and encourage a climate of mutual consideration and dignity for all students regardless of actual or perceived race, ethnicity, color, ancestry, national origin, religion, immigration status, sex, gender, gender identity, gender expression, sexual orientation, family/parental status, marital status, age, physical or mental disability, poverty socio-economic status, and language with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn - 12.
+- 11. Maintain and encourage a climate of mutual consideration and dignity for all students regardless of actual or perceived race, ethnicity, color, ancestry, national origin, religion, immigration status, sex, gender, gender identity, gender expression, sexual orientation, family/parental status, marital status, age, physical or mental disability, poverty socio-economic status, and language with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn - 12.
 Confront issues of discrimination and harassment in any situation that threatens the emotional or physical health or safety of any students, school employee, or any person who is lawfully on school property or at a school function - 13.
 Address personal biases that may prevent equal treatment of all students in the school or classroom setting - 14.
 Report incidents of discrimination and harassment that are witnessed or otherwise brought to the attention of the principal, school counselor, student support services personnel, or other staff in a timely manner - 15.
-Principals: Follow up on any incidents of discrimination and harassment that are witnessed or otherwise brought to the principal's attention in a timely manner per Board of Education Policy2
+Principals: Follow up on any incidents of discrimination and harassment that are witnessed or otherwise brought to the principal's attention in a timely manner per Board of Education Policv2 - 2 Although comprehensive, they are offered as illustrative in nature and not intended to be exhaustive or fully inclusive.
+Principals and school staff are expected to perform all duties and responsibilities of their positions in a thorough and professional manner.